 WDID NO. 1 49C375878 (CGP)

-This Administrative Civil Liability Complaint (Complaint) is issued by the Assistant Executive Officer of the North Coast Regional Water Quality Control Board (Regional Water Board) to Sonoma Luxury Resort LLC (hereinafter, Discharger) for the Saggio Hills Development Project Site (a.k.a.
+This Administrative Civil Liability Complaint (Complaint), amending Complaint No. R1-2020-0009 issued on January 21, 2020, is issued by the Assistant Executive Officer of the North Coast Regional Water Quality Control Board (Regional Water Board) to Sonoma Luxury Resort LLC (hereinafter, Discharger) for the Saggio Hills Development Project Site (a.k.a.
 Montage Healdsburg) (Site).
 The Complaint assesses liability for discharges from the Site in violation of California Water Code (Water Code) section 13385, subdivisions (a)(2), (a)(4), and (a)(5) and federal Water Pollution Control Act (Clean Water Act) (33 U.S.C. section 1311) section 301.
 The Complaint is issued pursuant to Water Code section 13323, which authorizes the Executive Officer to issue this Complaint, and Water Code Division 7, which authorizes the delegation of the Executive Officer’s authority to a deputy, in this case, the Assistant Executive Officer.

 This Complaint alleges thirty-eight violations based on evidence that Discharger failed to implement the requirements of State Water Resources Control Board (State Water Board) Order No. 2009-0009-DWQ, as amended by Order Nos.
 2010-0014-DWQ and 2012-0006-DWQ, National Pollutant Discharge Elimination System (NPDES) General Permit for Storm Water Discharges Associated with Construction and Land Disturbance Activities (Construction General Permit or CGP) and meet the conditions of the Clean Water Act Section 401 Water Quality Certification issued to the Discharger (401 Certification) while conducting construction work on the Site.
+This amended Complaint rescinds Complaint No. R1-2020-0009 and alleges additional liability under violation 38 for the unauthorized discharge of storm water runoff for three additional storm events in September/October 2018 and May 2019.

 The Assistant Executive Officer of the Regional Water Board hereby alleges that: